Detecting Hallucinated Content in Conditional Neural Sequence Generation: Token-level Hallucination Detection

 \paragraph{Hallucination prediction loss} We follow the common practice in natural language understanding (NLU) tasks and finetune a pretrained language model (LM) on our synthetic data.
-We finetune a cross-lingual LM~\citep{conneau-etal-2020-unsupervised} for machine translation and a monolingual model~\citep{liu2019roberta} for summarization.
-In both cases, we concatenate the input source, true target and hallucinated target denoted ($S$, $T$, $T'$) as a single input sequence to the pretrained LM.
+We finetune a cross-lingual LM~\citep{conneau-etal-2020-unsupervised} for MT and a monolingual LM~\citep{liu2019roberta} for summarization.
+In both cases, we concatenate the input, true target and hallucinated target denoted ($S$, $T$, $T'$) as a single input sequence to the model.
 Then we minimize the standard classification loss $\mathcal{L}_{pred}$ over the pseudo hallucination labels $L_{T'}$ on top of the final hidden vectors of each token in $T'$ as shown in Fig.~\ref{fig:finetune}.

-Although using only the source text and hallucinated target ($S$, $T'$) as the input should be sufficient to learn the hallucination prediction task, we can also easily measure the extent to which including the true target $T$ in the input could help the model.
-At test time, when evaluating the faithfulness of the machine outputs $G$, we do not use the true target $T$ and perhaps surprisingly find our model can generalize well without references, even when it was present during training.
+Although using only the source text and hallucinated target ($S$, $T'$) as the input should be sufficient to learn to predict hallucinations, we can also easily measure the extent to which including the true target $T$ in the input could help the model.
+At test time, when evaluating the faithfulness of the machine outputs $G$, we do not use the true target $T$ and perhaps surprisingly find our model can generalize well without references, even when they were present during training.

 To prevent the model from overly relying on the true target $T$ and learning spurious correlations (e.g. the edit distance), we explored two techniques: (1) \textit{dropout} -- randomly drop out tokens in $T$ to force the dependence on the source input; (2) \textit{paraphrase} -- recall that at synthetic data generation time, we generate $T'$ from BART conditioned on the noised $T$.
 Instead, we can apply noise functions to the paraphrased sentence of $T$.
+We create paraphrased targets via knowledge distillation~\citep{kim2016sequence} where we use the output from pretrained Seq2Seq model conditioned on the source sentence in the bi-text corpus as the paraphrased target.
 Let $D$ denote the paraphrased sentence of $T$ and $D'$ denote the generation from BART conditioned on the noised $D$.
 Then we create pseudo labels of $D'$ denoted $L_{D'}$ by computing the edit-distance between the $D'$ and $D$ and use $((S, T, D'), L_{D'})$ as the training data for finetuning.
 Since the pseudo labels are created based on $D$, it can prevent the model from learning the edit-distance between $T$ and $D'$ easily.
-Ablation studies will be provided in \S~\ref{sec:abl}.
+We provide ablation studies in Appendix~\ref{sec:abl}.